NEUROIMAGING / NEUROSONOLOGY

 - subclavian steal syndrome, also called subclavian-vertebral artery steal syndrome, refers to an altered (usually retrograde) blood flow in the vertebral artery (VA) or the internal thoracic artery (ITA) due to a proximal stenosis/occlusion of the subclavian artery (SA) or brachiocephalic trunk (BCT)

-- the upper limb is thus supplied with blood flowing down the vertebral artery at the expense of the posterior circulation
+- the upper extremity is then supplied with blood from the vertebral artery at the expense of the posterior circulation

-- subclavian steal is mainly asymptomatic and does not warrant invasive evaluation or treatment
+- subclavian steal is mostly asymptomatic and does not warrant invasive evaluation or treatment

-- a coronary variant can occur as an adverse effect of coronary artery bypass graft (CABG) when the internal thoracic (also known as mammary) artery on the side of the stenotic/occluded subclavian artery is used
+- a coronary variant may occur as an adverse effect of coronary artery bypass grafting (CABG) when the internal thoracic (also known as mammary) artery is used on the side of the stenotic/occluded subclavian artery

 Steal phenomenon vs. steal syndrome

-- differentiate between the subclavian steal phenomenon (asymptomatic, incidental finding of impaired flow in VA) and subclavian steal syndrome (steal phenomenon + clinical signs and symptoms related to the impaired blood supply of the upper limb or posterior circulation)
+- differentiate between subclavian steal phenomenon (asymptomatic, incidental finding of altered flow in the VA) and subclavian steal syndrome (steal phenomenon + clinical signs and symptoms related to the impaired blood supply to the upper extremity or posterior circulation)

 - most patients with the steal phenomenon have no clinical symptoms